ProgramFan/vim-config/YouCompleteMe/README.md

       Navigate to `YouCompleteMe/third_party/ycmd/third_party/OmniSharpServer`
       and run

-          msbuild /property:Configuration=Release /property:TargetFrameworkVersion=v4.5
+          msbuild /property:Configuration=Release /property:Platform="Any CPU" /property:TargetFrameworkVersion=v4.5

-      Replace `msbuild` by `xbuild` if `msbuild` is not available.
       On Windows, be sure that [the build utility `msbuild` is in your PATH][add-msbuild-to-path].

     - Go support: install [Go][go-install] and add it to your path.
 Navigate to